-Louise is an experienced mental health social worker and psychotherapist.
+Louise (she/her) is an experienced mental health social worker and psychotherapist.
 With over 14 years of experience, Louise has supported individuals of all ages to work through challenging situations.
 Louise’s qualifications include a Bachelor’s Degree in Psychology, Master’s Degree in Social Work, and a Master’s Degree in Counselling and Psychotherapy.
 Specialising in working with addiction, relationship issues, complex mental health, and trauma, Louise also thoroughly enjoys her work in sexual health and with those experiencing gender or sexuality issues.

 Louise’s style of counselling is strengths-based delivered in a gentle and non-confrontational manner.
 She uses a holistic trauma-informed approach to combine different techniques drawing on Mindfulness Cognitive Behavioural Therapy (MiCBT), Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy, Relational and Interpersonal Psychotherapy and Psychodynamic approaches.
 Louise is passionate about creating a safe and comfortable environment where people can talk freely about their situation.
 Louise is also listed on the Trauma Support Provider Directory for Survivors as a trauma-informed mental health professional.